Support for when your child with SEND leaves school

 Transport after 16

 Various transport options are available for students aged 16+ with SEND, to and from where they learn.
 Planning for this should start early beginning with the Year 9 annual review.
-Further information about transport can also be found on the transport section of our Local Offer.
+Further information about transport can also be found on the our page about home to school travel assistance.

 Transition to adult life